-In an attempt to understand regulatory pathways used to achieve a terminally differentiated cell type during murine hematopoiesis, we are cloning genes that are expressed in the eosinophil and its progenitor cells.
+Molecular characterization of genes expressed in mouse eosinophils.
+In an attempt to understand regulatory pathways used to achieve a terminally differentiated cell type during murine hematopoiesis, Dr. Lee's research team is cloning genes that are expressed in the eosinophil and its progenitor cells.
 Eosinophils play pivotal roles in inflammatory responses to both infection and injury.
 These responses are mediated primarily through the expression of gene products specific to the eosinophil granule.

-One of the goals of the laboratory is the identification, characterization, and cloning of the eosinophil granule proteins genes in the mouse.
-We have isolated and cloned the genes coding for murine MBP, EPO and three eosinophil associated granule ribonucleases (EARs).
-We are continuing studies of the transcriptional, and possibly coordinate, regulation of these genes during eosinophilopoesis.
+One of the laboratory's goals is the identification, characterization and cloning of the eosinophil granule protein genes in the mouse.
+The lab has isolated and cloned the genes that code for two of four major murine granule proteins and three eosinophil-associated granule ribonucleases.
+Studies of the transcriptional, and possibly coordinate, regulation of these genes during eosinophilopoiesis are ongoing.

-These knock-out mice will also permit a longer-term goal of "humanizing" the mouse eosinophil.
+- Development of improved mouse eosinophil models.
+The knockout mice described above will also permit a longer term goal of "humanizing" the mouse eosinophil.
 In this project, clones for the human granule proteins are used with eosinophil-specific promoters to generate transgenic mice expressing these human proteins.
-Selective breeding with the knock-out animals thus allows a "tit for tat" replacement of the mouse proteins with their human counterparts.
+Selective breeding with the knock-out animals thus allows a tit for tat replacement of the mouse proteins with their human counterparts.
 The hope is that these studies will create mouse models much more characteristic of human disease.

-Respiratory inflammation is often accompanied by the release of immunoregulative cytokines and the recruitment of proinflammatory cells to the lung.
-The infiltration of the bronchial mucosa by activated cells, and the resulting inflammation, is thought to play a major role in the reduction of bronchopulmonary function associated with many diseases, including asthma and cystic fibrosis.
-Observations from a number of laboratories have shown that the prominent groups of cells present in the lungs of asthmatics are activated T lymphocytes, macrophages, and eosinophils.
-In particular, eosinophilia and eosinophil recruitment to the lung have been implicated in the pathogenesis of asthma.
-We are currently using transgenic and gene knockout mouse models to examine the role(s) of eosinophils during immune-mediated inflammation.
-In addition, we are exploiting established murine models of respiratory inflammation to investigate the exacerbation of airway inflammation by environmental stimuli.
-These models include ozone exposure (a major air pollutant), allergen treatment, and infection with the influenza virus, each of which exacerbates the symptoms of asthma patients.
+- Animal models of eosinophil-mediated inflammation.
+Researchers in Dr. Lee's team are currently using transgenic and gene knock-out mouse models to examine the role(s) of eosinophils during immune-mediated inflammation.
+In addition, they are exploiting established murine models of respiratory inflammation to investigate the exacerbation of airway inflammation by environmental stimuli.
+These models include ozone exposure (a major air pollutant), allergen treatment and infection with the influenza virus, each of which exacerbates the symptoms of asthma patients.